rotorit/Adapto/Adapto_Flex/Example_STLs/ReadMe.txt

-These STLs were generated via openSCAD with the below settings in the ./inc/configuration.scad file, and then run through InStep V2.3 to make sure they are tidy and have a small footprint.
-STL's generated directly from openSCAD will have a larger data footprint.
+These STLs were generated via openSCAD with the below settings in the ./inc/configuration.scad file.

 !!!This is not likely default configuration for most users due to the ACME rod specs for the z axis but applies to GearheadRed's printer configuration specifically.